npatta01/pymc/docs/source/api/samplers.rst

 Samplers
 ========

-This submodule contains functions for MCMC and forward sampling.
+This submodule contains functions for MCMC and forward sampling..

 .. currentmodule:: pymc